 3. Mind/Body Medicine – healing is a transformation.
 Mind-Body medicine or psychoneuroimmunology is about transforming our thoughts, beliefs, and/or emotional patterns to create health.

 Steven G. Ayre MD passed away July 12, 2013.
 He is profoundly missed, but his loving presence lives on in our desire to provide creative, innovative approaches to health.
 Read below to learn more about his life, work, and the Ayre Clinic for Contemporary Medicine.

 Ayre Clinic History

 The Ayre Medical Clinic or Clinique Medicale Ayre was the family practice of William Burton Ayre MD and his son, Steven G. Ayre MD.
 Ayre Medical was located in the Town of Mount Royal, a suburb of Montreal, Quebec in Canada.
-The practice continued on as a family medical practice for some years after William Burton Ayre retired, and the space is now a daycare facility for children.
+The practice continued on as a family medical practice for some years after William Burton Ayre retired, and the original space is now adjacent to an organic, holistic grocery store.